KennyPeanuts/litter_priming_nutrients/analysis/toughness_analysis.md

 * 25 April 2019 - KF - completed the analysis based on the diff between the top and sediment
 * 25 April 2019 - KF - began coding figure of toughness difference
 * 26 Feb 2020 - KF - summary stats for treatment levels
+* 11 March 2021 - KF - calculated the % difference in the mass required to puncture the leaves.

 ## Authors